 With the internet, of course!

-Try out the following exercise while watching any YouTube video in English.
+You can also try out the following exercise while watching any YouTube video in English.
 Good channels to explore for this exercise include Go BodyLanguage, Long Story Short and Chad Vader.
-Also remember that you can always find real-world videos with captions and quizzes on FluentU for personalized learning.

 - Pick a real-life English video with subtitles.
 Play it once without the sound or subtitles.

 - Guess the relationships between the characters as well as the emotional feelings they express.